brycevegh/sdd680/Capstone Milestones/Milestone 5.md

         if (event == sg.WINDOW_CLOSE_ATTEMPTED_EVENT or event == '-EXIT-') and sg.popup_yes_no('Do you really want to exit?', no_titlebar = True, background_color = "Grey", text_color = "Black", button_color = ("Black", "Grey")) == 'Yes':
             break
         #Tool comparison Button pushed
-        if event in "Tool Comparison Installed Upgrade":
+        if event in "Tool Comparison":

         #Add Installed Upgrade Button pushed
         if event in "Add Installed Upgrade":